autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 **Performance**
-With default parameter leaf_size=2.0, using robosense32 LiDAR the CPU usage of PCU is within 10%.
+With default parameter leaf_size=2.0, using Robosense 32 LiDAR the CPU usage of PCU is within 10%.

 #### Ray Ground Filter